AWilliams17/Jollypop-Injector/README.md

-## Jollypop Injector - A (currently just 64 bit) Unmanaged and Unity DLL Injector
+## Jollypop Injector - A 32/64 bit Unmanaged and Managed(as in, Unity) DLL Injector
 -Readme slated for eventually